-The 30th November marked Tree Charter Day when the Woodland Trust called upon one million people across the UK to plant a tree, so I thought it would be a good time to teach the children about the importance of trees, along with winter birds (https://campaigns.woodlandtrust.org.uk/page/46713/data/1?locale=en-GB).
-Mrs Casey had helped the kids create bird feeders earlier in the week and they’d thoroughly enjoyed putting sunflower seeds in apples and hanging them around the outside play area.
+The 30th November marked Tree Charter Day when the Woodland Trust called upon one million people across the UK to plant a tree, so I thought it would be an excellent time to teach the children about the importance of trees, along with winter birds (https://campaigns.woodlandtrust.org.uk/page/46713/data/1?locale=en-GB).
+Mrs Casey had helped the kids create bird feeders earlier in the week, and they’d thoroughly enjoyed putting sunflower seeds in apples and hanging them around the outside play area.

-Not only do trees provide us with food and oxygen, they improve air quality, conserves water, preserves soil, shelter animals and generally supports wildlife (https://www.savatree.com/whytrees.html ).
-They’re also integral in combatting climate change for they absorb CO2 from the atmosphere which helps clean the air we breathe.
+Not only do trees provide us with food and oxygen, but they also improve air quality, conserves water, preserves soil, shelter animals and generally supports wildlife (https://www.savatree.com/whytrees.html ).
+Trees are also integral in combatting climate change for they absorb CO2 from the atmosphere which helps clean the air we breathe.

-From burning fossil fuels to create power for our homes, greenhouse gases such as carbon dioxide, methane and nitrous monoxide are produced which are really damaging to the atmosphere.
-The level of CO2 has risen by 40% during the 20th and 21st century which is a huge increase (https://www.metoffice.gov.uk/weather/learn-about/climate-and-climate-change/climate-change/index).
+From burning fossil fuels to create power for our homes, greenhouse gases such as carbon dioxide, methane and nitrous monoxide are produced which are damaging to the atmosphere.
+The level of CO2 has risen by forty percent during the 20th and 21st century, which is a considerable increase (https://www.metoffice.gov.uk/weather/learn-about/climate-and-climate-change/climate-change/index).

 The children and I chatted about trees, winter birds and how they’d had fun making bird feeders with Mrs Casey.
-The kids enjoyed drawing their own trees on the board whilst we talked about how many things we could see that were made from wood, including the easel we were working with and the tiny chairs we were sitting on.
+The kids enjoyed drawing trees on the board whilst we talked about how many things we could see made from wood, including the easel we were working with and the tiny chairs on which they were sitting.